estraviz/color-switcher/README.md

 This is my first React app (really simple) created following this [awesome tutorial](https://www.youtube.com/watch?v=9DFjKFMdboc).

+The application is now live [here](https://master.d1vntsfu520o01.amplifyapp.com/), which has also allowed me to test [AWS Amplify](https://aws.amazon.com/es/amplify/) for the first time.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).